Crown Coach Corporation: 1980–1991: Decline

 As the 1980s ended, the Crown Supercoach had reached over 40 years of production with only minor evolutionary changes made through its production.
-In 1989, the California Energy Commission began a study to test low-emission school buses, using methanol-fueled vehicles as part of the test; Crown Coach was a manufacturer selected to take part of the study, using a methanol-fuel Detroit Diesel 6V92 engine.
+In 1989, the California Energy Commission began a study to test low-emission school buses, using methanol-fueled vehicles as part of the test.
+Crown Coach was a manufacturer selected to take part of the study, using a methanol-fuel Detroit Diesel 6V92 engine.
 The fitment of the engine required an extensive update of the rear bodywork of the Supercoach, leading to a matching update of the front bodywork.
 Although not a completely new design, the Series II, as it was named, was the first major update to the Supercoach since 1948.

-GE railcar would find the business unprofitable and would seek a buyer.
-After an unsuccessful attempt at finding a buyer in 1990, Crown Coach would be shut down on March 31, 1991.
-Crown's difficulty in competing with manufacturers of smaller, less durable but cheaper school buses was cited by company president Bruce Freeman in October 1990 as a primary factor in GE's decision to leave the school bus market.
-The assets of Crown Coach would be purchased by Carpenter Body Works in May 1991.
-This included tooling and intellectual property of the defunct company.
-Carpenter hoped to restart production of the Crown Supercoach II, but deemed the unibody construction too expensive for mass production.
-Carpenter would introduce the Carpenter RE, a similar coach to the Crown Supercoach in 1992.
+After operating Crown since 1987, GE Railcar continued to find the business unprofitable; by 1990, Crown was already for sale.
+After an unsuccessful attempt by GE to find a buyer, Crown Coach announced its closure March 31, 1991 in October 1990; the key reason behind the closure cited was Crown's difficulty competing with lower-capacity buses produced at a lower price.

+In May 1991, the assets of Crown Coach would be purchased by Carpenter Body Works; this included tooling and intellectual property of the company.
+At the time, Carpenter had wanted to restart production of the Crown Supercoach II in its Indiana facility, but it deemed the unibody design of the Supercoach too complex and expensive for large-scale production.
+In 1992, Carpenter introduced a Carpenter RE school bus, including the headlight design and several interior components of the Supercoach II.
+From 1996 to 1999, Carpenter branded itself as Crown by Carpenter, using a brand emblem introduced by Crown Coach shortly before its closure.